Ibaslogic/Ibaslogic/src/contents/articles/2020-08-03-gatsby-theme-agency-installation/gatsby-theme-agency-installation.md

 ---
-title: "Gatsby Theme Agency – Documentation"
+title: "Gatsby Theme Agency – Installation Guide"
-description: "I will walk you through how to install and add a Gatsby theme called gatsby-theme-agency to a new project."
+description: "This guide walk you through how to install and add a Gatsby theme called gatsby-theme-agency to a new project."
 category: "Gatsby"
-datePublished: "2020-10-14 10:32:00"
+datePublished: "2020-08-03 10:32:00"
-dateUpdated: "2020-10-14 10:32:00"
+dateUpdated: "2020-08-03 10:32:00"
-featured: "./images/gatsby-theme-agency-installation_.png"
+featured: "./images/gatsby-theme-agency-installation.png"
 tags:
   - gatsby
   - theme